Obtaining a Romanian civil status certificate or multilingual extract

 Important: Apart from death certificates, and birth certificates for your own minor children, it is not possible for you to obtain certificates for deceased persons (e.g.: your grandparents' birth certificates).
 This can be done by us via specialized procedures which involve other legal professionals!

-Identify where the birth / marriage / death certificate was issued
+Identify where the birth / marriage / death happened

 You need to go to the specific Town Hall where the certificate was issued.
 In Romania, there are 320 cities and over 2700 parishes ('comune') which can issue birth / marriage / death certificates and multilingual extracts.